 Historical and Cultural Facts

 The history of South Korea is marked by a series of significant events that have shaped its national identity.
 The Korean Peninsula has been inhabited for thousands of years, with evidence of early settlements dating back to prehistoric times.
-The establishment of the Three Kingdoms—Goguryeo, Baekje, and Silla—during the first century BC laid the foundation for Korean culture and society.
+The establishment of the Three KingdomsโGoguryeo, Baekje, and Sillaโduring the first century BC laid the foundation for Korean culture and society.

 These kingdoms were known for their advancements in art, architecture, and governance, which continue to influence modern South Korean culture.
 The tumultuous 20th century brought about profound changes in South Korea’s historical landscape.
 Following Japanese colonization from 1910 to 1945, the country faced immense challenges in reclaiming its sovereignty.